annkapopp/IndoorLocal/README.md

 The plots can be found in the respective notebooks.
 For a rough outline, the step estimation on the data of building 64 worked very well.
 A full trajectory was almost able to be estimated.

 For the Karlebachpark the estimation did not work very well.
 Whether this is due to the higher frequency of the recording, irregularities in the recording device, the software, errors in the code or other factors was not able to be determined.
+It might also be due to large differences in resolution between the gyro and accelerometer sensors.